Skip to content

 4. DVD Drive

-In this section you will find a wide selection of .iso images, but you also have the option to manually provide your own image.
+Under DVD Drive, you can find a wide selection of .iso images, but you also have the option to manually provide your own image.
 Please note that BIOS compatibility may depend on the respective operating system.
 Installation via the DVD drive is one of two ways of installing an operating system (other option: Images).
 Our DVD images are the original images of the various operating systems.
 These allow you a more individual and flexible installation of operating systems.
 The installation is carried out directly via the screen in the Server Control Panel (SCP).

 Note that when installing a new operating system, the contents are removed from your server’s hard drive and that manual installation via an .iso file tends to be more complex compared to using images.